redhat-buildpacks/builder-ubi-base/.tekton/note.md

-## Commands to be executed to generate the PipelineRun
+## Commands to be executed to generate the PipelineRun - Test

 - Install and build the Quarkus application:
 ```bash